German battleship Bismarck: Battle of the Denmark Strait

 At 06:13, Leach gave the order to retreat; only five of his ship's ten 14 in guns were still firing and his ship had sustained significant damage.
 Prince of Wales made a 160° turn and laid a smoke screen to cover her withdrawal.
 The Germans ceased fire as the range widened.
 Though Lindemann strongly advocated chasing Prince of Wales and destroying her, Lütjens obeyed operational orders to shun any avoidable engagement with enemy forces that were not protecting a convoy, firmly rejecting the request, and instead ordered Bismarck and Prinz Eugen to head for the North Atlantic.
 In the engagement, Bismarck had fired 93 armour-piercing shells and had been hit by three shells in return.
 The forecastle hit allowed 1000 to 2000 t of water to flood into the ship, which contaminated fuel oil stored in the bow.
 Lütjens refused to reduce speed to allow damage control teams to repair the shell hole which widened and allowed more water into the ship.
 The second hit caused some additional flooding.
 Shell-splinters from the second hit also damaged a steam line in the turbo-generator room, but this was not serious, as Bismarck had sufficient other generator reserves.
 The combined flooding from these two hits caused a 9-degree list to port and a 3-degree trim by the bow.

 While Prince of Wales was retreating, the hydrophone operators on Prinz Eugen detected torpedoes.
 It was unlikely that torpedoes were actually fired but both German ships took evasive manoeuvres.
 At the same time a shadowing Short Sunderland flying boat from No. 201 Squadron RAF approached too closely and the German heavy anti-aircraft artillery fired on it.
 A Lockheed Hudson from No. 269 Squadron RAF witnessed the battle from a distance and remained in touch until 08:08.
-After the batlle, the Sunderland reported the oil slick and guided the destroyer Electra to the site where Hood had blown up.
+After the battle, the Sunderland reported the oil slick and guided the destroyer Electra to the site where Hood had blown up.
 The destroyer found only three survivors.